deedzey/docs/Example3.md

 Now you can drag and drop the cards between lists depending on which stage of your project they are.
 ![Moving crds](https://dl.dropboxusercontent.com/u/30944204/Screenshot%202016-03-02%2018.38.12.png)

+Voila, now you are ready to track your projects in Trello!